DOE-ICoM/liao-etal_2023_mosart_joh/workflow/hexwatershed.md

 1. JSON files, contain information of mesh and flowline topological relationship;
 2. GeoJSON files, contain conceptual flowlines in the `GIS` format.

+### Post-processing

+After the MOSART simulations are finished, you can use the HexWatershed utility code to generate the figures.